sinclairzx81/typebox/readme.md

 ## TypeCheck

-TypeBox schemas target JSON Schema Draft 6 and can be used with any Draft 6 compliant validator.
-TypeBox is built and tested against Ajv and can be used directly in any application already making use of this validator.
-TypeBox also provides an optional built in TypeCompiler that can be used to attain improved compilation and validation performance for certain application types.
+TypeBox targets JSON Schema Draft 6 and is built and tested against the Ajv JSON Schema validator for standards compliance.
+TypeBox also includes an optional built-in TypeCompiler that can offer improved compilation and validation performance specifically for TypeBox types only.

 The following sections detail using these validators.